igorline/slither_wiki/SlithIR.md

 ### Array Initialization
 - `LVALUE = INIT_VALUES`

-`INIT_VALUES` is a list of `RVALUE`, or a list of list in case of a multi dimensions array.
+`INIT_VALUES` is a list of `RVALUE`, or a list of lists in case of a multidimensional array.

 ### Calls Operators